About LEGOLAND California VIP Experience

 Model Shop tour

 Our Master Builder gave us pretty cool tour of the Model Shop, which is a dream come true for any LEGO enthusiast.
 Think of it like Santa’s workshop, but made entirely of LEGOs—there are shelves and shelves of neatly organized LEGO bricks of all different colors and sizes.

 Once in the workshop, the Master Builder guided us through building a mini-version of ourselves out of LEGO bricks!
 This tour and build were one of the highlights of the day.
 Not only was it a truly “behind-the-scenes” experience, but we learned tons of facts and trivia, plus were treated to so many different cool things to see.

 - On average, the Model Shop houses between 3 and 3.5 million bricks.

-- Each of these bricks are ordered from a secret model shop in the Czech Republic, where they’re stored after being manufactured in Denmark.
+- Each of these bricks is ordered from a secret model shop in the Czech Republic, where they’re stored after being manufactured in Denmark.